 J. Robert Renner practices in the areas of commercial, insurance coverage, product liability and intellectual property litigation, representing insurers and other business enterprises.
 Mr. Renner is admitted to practice in all California state courts, as well as before the Ninth Circuit Court of Appeals and the U.S. District Courts for the Central, Southern, Northern and Eastern Districts of California.
 He has conducted trials in federal and state courts and arbitrations before the American Arbitration Association, JAMS, the Independent Film & Television Alliance and other institutions.

 Prior to entering private practice, Mr. Renner served as a Deputy Attorney General for the California Department of Justice.

 Mr. Renner is a 1990 graduate of the University of California Berkeley School of Law, where he was a member of the California Law Review, and a magna cum laude graduate of Dartmouth College.

-- Representing London Market Insurers in a complex insurance coverage action pending in Florida concerning environmental liabilities.
+Representing London Market Insurers in complex insurance coverage litigation in Florida concerning environmental liabilities.
 Conducted a jury trial in September 2018.
 Viad Corp v.
 Certain Underwriters at Lloyd’s, London, Ninth Judicial Circuit Case No. 48-2007-CA-3855-0.

-- Represented certain London Market Insurers in a coverage action concerning environmental liabilities at the Port of Los Angeles.
-Completed a Phase I bench trial in August 2018.
+Represented certain London Market Insurers in a coverage action concerning environmental liabilities at the Port of Los Angeles.
+Completed a bench trial in August 2018.
 City of Los Angeles v.
 Certain Underwriters at Lloyd’s, London, Los Angeles Superior Court Case No. BC588876.

 - Lead attorney for London Market Insurers and North Pacific Insurance Company in a coverage action initiated by the San Diego Unified Port District concerning environmental liabilities associated with shipyard operations in the San Diego Bay.
 See San Diego Unified Port District v.
 Underwriters at Lloyd’s, London, 2015 U.S. Dist.
 LEXIS 115693 (S.D.
 Cal.
 Aug.
 28, 2015) (order denying Port’s motion to dismiss counterclaim); San Diego Unified Port District v.
 Underwriters at Lloyd’s, London, 2016 U.S. Dist.
 LEXIS 4941 (S.D.
 Cal.
 Jan.
 14, 2016) (order reaffirming denial of motion to dismiss counterclaim); San Diego Unified Port District v.
 Underwriters at Lloyd’s, London, 2016 U.S. Dist.
 LEXIS 117299 (S.D.
 Cal.
 May 26, 2016) (order denying Port’s motion to compel discovery).